 Look for vacancies on engineering job boards such as:

-Specialist engineering, construction and manufacturing recruitment agencies will also advertise CAD technician and draughtsperson jobs.
+Specialist engineering, construction and manufacturing recruitment agencies such as CAD Agency will also advertise CAD technician and draughtsperson jobs.

 Professional development